albertocasagrande99/SmartHome/README.md

 # SmartHome
-Project for the course of Autonomous Software Agents - University of Trento
+Project for the course of Autonomous Software Agents - University of Trento - Alberto Casagrande

 The implemented code can be found here:
 ```